 An electrical box should not be overfilled with wires because this can cause the wires to overheat, potentially leading to serious safety hazards.
-Good practice dictates that wall boxes and junction boxes should never be filled with more than 70 percent of capacity to ensure plenty of room for wire nut connections and the body of a switch or receptacle.
+Good practice dictates that wall boxes and junction boxes should never be filled more than 70 percent of capacity to ensure plenty of room for wire nut connections and the body of a switch or receptacle.
 When a standard box isn't sufficient for your needs, opt for larger, deeper box.